 Women who run Rwanda's first amusement park, ice cream store and funeral parlor are among the entrepreneurs to whom we've provided pro bono consulting since 2003.

-Today we are focused on building Rwanda's film economy with RwandaFilm.org in partnership with Inflatable Film and the Academy of Motion Picture Arts and Sciences.
+Most recently we have been focused on building Rwanda's film economy with RwandaFilm.org in partnership with Inflatable Film and the Academy of Motion Picture Arts and Sciences.
 The ripple effect will not only be more film economy jobs that provide livelihoods for Rwandans, but also exponential growth in the country's tourism industry.
+In 2015, we are transitioning this project to an in-country partner.

 2014-2015 Business Council for Peace.
 All Rights Reserved.Business Council for Peace (Bpeace) is a nonprofit 501(c)(3) organization (EIN/tax ID number: 20-1602122).